 This Keto Potato Salad recipe is sponsored by Kiolbassa Smoked Meats, thank you for supporting the brands that make CIK possible.

-Summer cookout season is upon us and this Keto "Potato" Salad with Smoked Sausage has become one of my go-to recipes.
+Summer cookout season is upon us and this Keto Potato Salad with Smoked Sausage has become one of my go-to recipes.
 Seriously, between this cauliflower potato salad and this Charred Cabbage Salad all you'll have to do is throw a few shrimp on the barbie and you'll be ready for any BBQ, picnic, or potluck the summer months throw your way.

 We've just spiced things up a bit with peppers and onions, hearty smoked sausage, and grainy mustard.
 You can also use Dijon or yellow mustard if that's what you have on hand!
 For the mayo, you may want to check out our post, the best keto mayo brands.

-Potatoes are probably one of the foods I miss most eating Keto.
-I do practice a cyclical eating cycle most of the time so I tend to add potatoes in occasionally.
-It's nice having this keto friendly "potato" salad on hand for those times I'm 100% keto though.
-Plus, this side is great for cookouts because it fits so many different dietary needs.
+Potatoes are probably one of the foods we miss most eating Keto.
+We do practice a cyclical eating cycle most of the time so we tend to add potatoes in occasionally.
+It's nice having this keto-friendly "potato" salad on hand for those times we're 100% keto though.
+Side note, if you haven't tried our Keto Breakfast Potatoes you're missing out!

-How to make Keto "Potato" Salad.
+How to make Keto Potato Salad.

-After that you'll add the red onion, pickles, boiled eggs, salt and pepper, red bell pepper, celery, vinegar, mayonnaise, and grainy mustard to a large bowl and mix well.
+- After that, you'll add the red onion, pickles, boiled eggs, salt and pepper, red bell pepper, celery, vinegar, mayonnaise, and grainy mustard to a large bowl and mix well.
 Add the chopped cauliflower and toss.

-At this point you'll sear the sliced Kiolbassa sausages in a hot cast iron skillet with a bit of oil for about 1-2 minutes per side until they're nice and browned.
+- At this point, you'll sear the sliced Kiolbassa sausages in a hot cast-iron skillet with a bit of oil for about 1-2 minutes per side until they're nice and browned.
 Let them cool then add them to the salad.